dso-toolkit/dso-toolkit/README.md

 #### `leaflet`

-Like `fractal`, development of Leaflet plugins is package transcendent.
+Development of Leaflet plugins is package transcendent.
 Run the following command from root:

 ```
 yarn start:leaflet